Level 3 - Independent Surf Courses

 - This needs to be good so you don’t lose a lot of energy on extra paddling.
 You’ll get a few tips on how to do the duck dive as good as possible.

 - If this is not 100% correct you might lose that perfect right hander that you see rolling away in front of you because you were a bit slow and had the wrong weight on the heels when jumping on the board.
 The same goes for the timing: you need to be in the perfect spot and pop up in the perfect moment in order to set up the wave.
 If you’re too far in, you might get the lip in the back, and unless you are a really good surfer, you’re not gonna be able to get back to the open face.
 Maybe you’re too far out and you end up not catching the wave.
 We will work on all these aspects on this course.

 - We will film at least one session, so you get some visual feedback.
 The camera doesn’t lie, and is one of the best tools to become a better surfer.

 What is the difference between level 2 and 3?

 The level 2 course is meant as an introduction to the lineup and green waves.
 The goal is to be able to surf both right and left, while you on level 3 concentrate more on different manoeuvres.
-In level 3 you’ll also surf waves in a bit overhead conditions.
+In level 3 you’ll also surf up to head high waves.